istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 {{< /warning >}}

 1. When we create the `IstioOperator` resource, we need to specify which networks we expect, and how to treat them
-1. When creating the `sidecar.env` we need to specify which network in which the VM belongs
+1. When creating the `cluster.env` we need to specify which network in which the VM belongs
 1. We need to create a `Gateway` resource to allow application traffic from the VM to the workload items running in the mesh

 ### Installing the Istio Control Plane